-The Company's NEOs and key managers receive various perquisites provided by or paid for by the Company.
-These perquisites can include:
+The Company's NEOs and key managers receive various perguisites provided by or paid for by the Company.
+These perguisites can include:

-- Club memberships reimbursement for dues and business expenses, usually negotiated at the start of employment or as a result of a change in position or a promotion; - Car allowances/company vehicles an allowance is paid monthly for usage of a personal vehicle or a company vehicle is provided where required, also usually negotiated at the start of employment or as a result of a change in position or a promotion; - 401(k) restoration plan provides a supplemental compensation benefit to a select group of executive officers and highly compensated employees who cannot participate at the same level as other employees of the Company; and - Gross-up payments equal to the taxes payable on certain perquisites provided in certain limited situations, such as commuting and relocation expenses, that are taxable events;
+- Club memberships reimbursement for dues and business expenses, usually negotiated at the start of employment or as a result of a change in position or a promotion; - Car allowances/company vehicles an allowance is paid monthly for usage of a personal vehicle or a company vehicle is provided where required, also usually negotiated at the start of employment or as a result of a change in position or a promotion; - 401(k) restoration plan provides a supplemental compensation benefit to a select group of executive officers and highly compensated employees who cannot participate at the same level as other employees of the Company; and

-We provide these perquisites because, in many cases, such as membership in social and professional clubs, the perquisites are often used by the executives for business-related activities and entertainment, and these perquisites are provided by many companies to their similarly-situated executives and are therefore deemed necessary to enable the Company to retain and recruit capable managers.
+We provide these perquisites because, in many cases, such as membership in social and professional clubs, the perquisites are often used by the executives for business-related activities and entertainment, and these perguisites are provided by many companies to their similarly-situated executives and are therefore deemed necessary to enable the Company to retain and recruit capable managers.

-The Committee reviews the perquisites provided to the NEOs on an annual basis, in an attempt to ensure that they continue to be appropriate in light of the Committee's overall goal of designing an appropriate compensation program for NEOs.
+The Compensation Committee reviews the perquisites provided to the NEOs on an annual basis, in an attempt to ensure that they continue to be appropriate in light of the Committee's overall goal of designing an appropriate compensation program for NEOs.